PluralFusion/PolicyComposer/policies/risk_management_policy.md

 	* If risk reduction expectations are not met, then repeat all or a part of the risk management process so that additional controls needed to lower risk to an acceptable level can be identified.
 	* Output – Residual Risk documentation

-**Risk Management Schedule**: The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of {{ company }}’s information security program:
+**Risk Management Schedule**: The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of {{ company }}'s information security program:

+{% if hipaa %}
+**HIPAA-Required Assessment Intervals**:
+* Annual comprehensive risk analysis
+* Periodic technical and non-technical evaluations
+* Post-incident risk reassessment
+* Documentation review every 12 months
+{% endif %}

+{% if SaaS or PaaS or Medical_Device or Mobile_App %}
+**Platform-Specific Assessment Schedules**:

+{% if SaaS %}
+**SaaS Platform**:
+* Quarterly multi-tenant isolation testing
+* Monthly third-party integration review
+* Weekly automated security scans
+* Daily monitoring of access patterns
+{% endif %}

+{% if PaaS %}
+**PaaS Environment**:
+* Monthly container security assessment
+* Weekly infrastructure security review
+* Daily deployment pipeline scanning
+* Continuous customer isolation monitoring
+{% endif %}

+{% if Medical_Device %}
+**Medical Devices**:
+* Quarterly FDA compliance review
+* Monthly security patch assessment
+* Weekly vulnerability scanning
+* Continuous monitoring of device operations
+{% endif %}

+{% if Mobile_App %}
+**Mobile Applications**:
+* Monthly platform security review
+* Weekly API security assessment
+* Daily authentication monitoring
+* Continuous client-side security scanning
+{% endif %}
+{% endif %}

 * Scheduled Basis – an overall risk assessment of {{ company }}’s information system infrastructure will be conducted annually.
 The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the corporate budgeting process.
 * Throughout a System’s Development Life Cycle – from the time that a need for a new, untested information system configuration and/or application is identified through the time it is disposed of, ongoing assessments of the potential threats to a system and its vulnerabilities should be undertaken as a part of the maintenance of the system.